-- The student must have a valid Ohio driver's license.
-The teacher will periodically check each student's license to ensure it is current. - Students will only drive vehicles when specifically assigned that duty by the teacher in charge.
+- Students must have a valid Ohio driver's license. - Students will only drive vehicles when specifically assigned that duty by the teacher in charge.
 No vehicle is to be driven without the express permission of the teacher. - All lab safety and school traffic rules will apply.
 (For school driving rules refer to section in student handbook.) - No vehicle is to be driven off school property. - No vehicle is to be driven on the school road in front of the building.
 Any student not complying with these procedures will be disciplined in accordance with school policy.